John H. Noseworthy

-John Harnett Noseworthy, M.D. (born 9 November 1951) is a neurologist who served as the president and chief executive officer of Mayo Clinic from 2009 to 2018.
+John Harnett Noseworthy (born 9 November 1951) is an American neurologist who served as the president and chief executive officer of Mayo Clinic from 2009 to 2018.
 A board-certified neurologist specializing in multiple sclerosis, Noseworthy is the former editor-in-chief of Neurology, the official journal of the American Academy of Neurology.
-Noseworthy has advised the administration of President Donald Trump on health care issues.
+Noseworthy advised the first administration of President Donald Trump on health care issues.
 He has advocated for research funding and telemedicine as a means to reduce the costs of treating patients, among other things.
 Under Noseworthy's leadership, Mayo Clinic and governments in Minnesota launched the Destination Medical Center (DMC) initiative to advance Minnesota as a global destination for health care and wellness.
 Prior to his appointment as CEO of Mayo Clinic, Noseworthy held several leadership roles within the organization.

 Early life and education

 John Harnett Noseworthy was born in 1951 in Melrose, Massachusetts.
 He attended St Mark's School in Southborough, Massachusetts, graduating in 1969.

 Noseworthy received his MD from Dalhousie University in Nova Scotia in 1975.
 He interned at the Royal Columbian Hospital in British Columbia before becoming a resident in internal medicine at Queen Elizabeth II Health Sciences Centre, a teaching hospital affiliated with Dalhousie University, in 1977.
 He moved to neurology in 1979 and in 1981 became a Fellow of the Royal College of Physicians and Surgeons of Canada, again in neurology.
 In 1983, he completed research fellowships in pathology at Harvard Medical School, and in neurology at Massachusetts General Hospital.